microsoft/playwright/docs/src/test-runners-csharp.md

 |ContextTest   |Each test will get a fresh copy of a [BrowserContext].
 You can create as many pages in this context as you'd like.
 Using this test is the easiest way to test multi-page scenarios where you need more than one tab.<br></br><br></br>Note: You can override the `ContextOptions` method in each test file to control context options, the ones typically passed into the [`method: Browser.newContext`] method.
 That way you can specify all kinds of emulation options for your test file individually.|
 |BrowserTest   |Each test will get a browser and can create as many contexts as it likes.
 Each test is responsible for cleaning up all the contexts it created.|
 |PlaywrightTest|This gives each test a Playwright object so that the test could start and stop as many browsers as it likes.|

-## xUnit support

-While using xUnit is also supported, we do not support running parallel tests.
-This is a well known problem/design limitation outlined by the maintainers across [several](https://github.com/xunit/xunit/issues/2003) [issues](https://github.com/xunit/xunit/issues/2111#issuecomment-650004247).